ValiMail/devise-secure_password/README.md

 ### Default Rails target

-The __Devise Secure Password Extension__ provides compatibility for officially supported stable releases of Ruby on Rails.
 To configure and test the default target (the most-recent supported Rails release):

 ```bash
 prompt> bundle